What is courier insurance?

 Whether your courier work is in a van, car or motorbike, it pays to leave your vehicle in a safe place over night.
 Keeping your vehicle off public roads over night can help to make your courier insurance cheaper.

-Why is courier insurance expensive?
+Why is courier insurance often so expensive?

 Firstly, couriers are experienced drivers due to being on the road for most of their job.
 However, this means they are driving more often than most drivers and therefore statistically more likely to be involved in an accident, no matter how careful they may be.
 The fact that they drive from one unfamiliar location to another and often in busy city traffic only adds to this.